anisbet/oclc3/Readme.md

 With a quota set, once the limit is reached the `master.lst` is updated with the remaining instructions to do when the script is restarted.

 ## Example of a Number List
+**NOTE: While this technique is supported, `oclc.py` can now read and update `flat` files.
+It is therefore the preferred method of creating a submission.**

 The following illustrates the types of strings that `oclc.py` can read and how they will be interpreted.